10. A+ Signature

 Pixlr is a photographic editor, with a twist.
 It creates montages from your photographs.
 There are over 2 million combinations of effects, overlays and filters – all free!

-Once finished, you are free to share the images with friends, or straight to Twitter, Facebook or Instagram.
+Once finished, you are free to share the images with friends, or straight to Twitter, Facebook, Instagram, or any other social network.

 We all live in the digital world, and sometimes it’s difficult to break away from it.
 Perhaps you miss all of those glorious analogue film types that now don’t exist.

 Film Born is an app letting you recreate and re-imagine your captures as if they were taken on specific film stock.
 By controlling the white balance and exposure, you apply presets that immediately give your shots a cult status.

 It is an image editor, allowing batch editing and highlight clipping, among many other features.